raphaeldiscky/go-micro-commerce/deployments/k8s/README.md

-# Kubernetes Deployments - Industry-Standard GitOps Structure
+# Kubernetes Deployments - GitOps

 This directory contains Kubernetes manifests for deploying the go-micro-commerce platform using **ArgoCD GitOps** with an industry-standard hybrid pattern.